-I didn’t have hundreds of clients, and although it’s a mind-numbing task, I sat down each month for a torturous hour to prepare my invoices.
+I don’t have hundreds of clients, and although it’s a mind-numbing task, I sit down each month for a torturous hour to prepare my invoices.
 I complained only to my dog.

 A few years ago, a horde of new clients came my way, and although more clients is a great thing to deal with, my invoicing troubles sored.

 If I wanted to be paid, I must invoice these clients.
 I desperately needed to find a way to handle this.

 I was reading AJ Jacobs’ book, Thanks A Thousand.
 It’s his telling of his travels around the world thanking everyone responsible for making his morning cup of coffee.
 And I mean everyone!